railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 ```

 Some might prefer a 3-point probe or other specific points, but the process is the same.
 Each `G30` probes a specific point and remembers it as `Pxx`.
-Then the last `G30` probes and calculates the offsets for the three Z motors (`S3`).
-The firmware will report the probe measurements, deviation, and predicted correction after conclusion:
+The last `G30` command probes and calculates the offsets for the three Z motors (`S3`), adjusting them to their (predicted) optimum alignment.
+The firmware will report the probe measurements, deviation, and predicted result after conclusion:

 ```6/10/2020, 8:50:05 PM	Leadscrew adjustments made: 0.001 -0.001 0.002, points used 4, deviation before 0.005 after 0.005```

 After this, the leadscrews have been adjusted.

 It is important to re-home the Z axis after G32, as the height may have changed.

 If deviation was improved by the bed levelling, it is a good idea to perform it again to refine the adjustment.
 Ideally, it converges on a value that does not change with repeat execution, usually after two or three exections.
 If the values do not converge to your liking, it's possible that the X Rails are not correctly aligned, or the coordinates of the three Z "Yoke-to-bed" mounts is not correct.
 This can result in bed levelling that improves, but needs multiple cycles.

+A RailCore can typically achieve 0.1mm deviation for four points, and often much better if the bed is very precisely flat and linear rails in good alignment.

 #### Leadscrew definitions